 - 1 frozen banana if not frozen, use extra ice for thicker consistency

-- 2 tbsp vanilla greek yogurt I use Greek Gods Honey Vanilla
+- 2 tbsp full fat greek yogurt

 - ice I use about 6-10 ice cubes

-- In order to get your preferred consistency, you can also start by not adding any ice, following the other steps above.
+In order to get your preferred consistency, you can also start by not adding any ice, following the other steps above.
 Once all other ingredients are mixed together, slowly add the ice, mix and then test.
 Continue to add more ice cubes until the desired consistency is met.

 If too thick, you can add some more almond milk, little by little.
 If not sweet enough, add a little more yogurt.